CT Clearinghouse

 • Hallucinations

-The FDA is concerned that kratom, which affects the same opioid brain receptors as morphine, appears to have properties that expose users to the risks of addiction, abuse, and dependence.
+Kratom, which affects the same opioid brain receptors as morphine, has properties that expose users to the risks of addiction, abuse, and dependence.
 Symptoms of psychosis have been reported in some users.
 In addition, kratom products have been found to contain contaminants that produce effects not associated with kratom or kratom compounds alone, including heavy metals and harmful bacteria.

 Sources: National Institute on Drug Abuse, US Food and Drug Administration